 For more information go to the House Championships page.

-The pastoral structure is further underpinned and supported by Student Services, our Inclusion Manager, Learning Hub Manager, school counsellor and school nurse.
+The pastoral structure is further underpinned and supported by Student Services, our Inclusion Manager, Learning Hub Manager, school counsellor and school first aider.
 They work alongside the Directors of Progress and Achievement (DOPAs) to support and educate our students with emotional and behavioural issues that can affect their learning within the school environment.

 We offer support to parents/guardians, and are able to signpost them to other agencies if needed, who can advise and support students and families outside school.

 The students themselves play a large role in leading the pastoral system; our Head Boy and Girl with their Deputies lead our school Prefect team.
 The House Captains of each of our six Houses support all the students and help run and organise many of the House competitions.
 In Year 8 students volunteer to become one of our CHUMs (Caring Helping Understandings Mentors).
 This group of students is instrumental in supporting Year 7 during those first few months of secondary school.